IHTSDO/snomed-publish/config/nginx/README.md

 - [copy/create your SSL certificates](https://www.startssl.com/?app=42), and put them in `/etc/nginx/ssl/{site url}/.`

 ###Install all the site configurations

-- We have the following apps:
+- We have the following apps.
+You might want to deploy these on different servers:

   - **Browser** (Deprecated: Tomcat, MySQL, Java 7, Solr),
   - **Search** (Deprecated: Tomcat, MySQL, Java 7, Solr),